cbecraft1184/teams-meeting-minutes-prod/dod_documentation/EXECUTIVE_SUMMARY_CONCISE.md

 ### The Go Decision

 **Choose Go if:**
-- IBM commits to aggressive 16-week timeline
+- DOD commits to aggressive 16-week timeline
 - Engineering resources can be assembled within 2 weeks
 - Executive sponsorship ensures priority and focus
 - Risk tolerance accepts architecture design validation as starting point